 - Both parents have the ability to make financial contributions

 - Both parents share parental responsibilities

 - Both parents can seek custody or parenting time rights in the event of a separation or divorce

 - The child receives medical insurance from both parents

 Family Support for the State of Connecticut

 Having an active and supportive role in your child’s life is crucial.
 At the Law Office of Larracuente & Goulden, LLC, we pride ourselves on our polished and compassionate approach to family law matters.
 Attorney Goulden will work with you to gain an in-depth understanding of your family situation and will work diligently to achieve the result you seek.
-If you would like to discuss your options with our Milford paternity law attorneys, contact our office online or at (203) 951-6688 to schedule a free initial consultation.
+If you would like to discuss your options with our Milford paternity law attorneys, contact our office online or at (203) 951-6688 to schedule a consultation.